WodkaRHR/Violet/Documents/characters.md

     - wants to use his two children for that

 ## Emerys
+- leader of the first generation of Chrones
+- absolutely loyal to Eve

 ## Saphira
 - partner in-crime to Rubys
     - Kranzwald: Made it rain
-    - original owner of the "Aquaherz"
+    - original owner of the "Ozensoul"
     - lost it, when fighting against the Dark Queen together with other Chrones in Atlantea
 - has the power of Kyogre: Rain
+- Incarnation of the Ozeansould
+- in favor of PLAYER, but loyal to her "mother", Eve
 ## Rubys
 - original owner of the Magmaherz
     - maybe takes it back from Mistral after encounter?